aws-samples/aws-appsync-presence-api/blogpost/Post.md

 The important points here are:
 * The **eventPattern**: it defines the events that will trigger this rule, in this case all events that will have their `detailType` and `source` both match one of those in the rule definition, all other event fields are ignored.
 * The **targets**: the `on_disconnect` function is added as a target to the rule.
-EventBridge rules allow for multiple targets to be triggered by a single rule, which will allow the usage of a fan-out model, where the event can trigger other target for other services.
+Amazon EventBridge rules allow for multiple targets to be triggered by a single rule, which will allow the usage of a fan-out model, where the event can trigger other target for other services.

-What remains to do is to change the code of our `timeout` and `disconnect` functions to send events to EventBridge.
+What remains to do is to change the code of our `timeout` and `disconnect` functions to send events to Amazon EventBridge.
 Here is the main handler for the `timeout` function as an example:
 ```javascript
 exports.handler =  async function() {
   const timestamp = Date.now() - timeout;